splunk/observability-workshop/docs/module7/vo_incident_lifecycle.md

 The key to making VictorOps work for you is to centralise all your alerting sources, sending them all to the VictorOps platform, then you have a single pane of glass in which to manage all of your alerting.

-Login to the VictorOps UI and select the `Timeline` tab on the main menu bar.
+Login to the VictorOps UI and select the `Timeline` tab on the main menu bar, you should have a screen similar to the following image:

 ![VictorOps UI](../images/module7/m7-vo-ui.png#zoom)